 (2) in any turning basin maintained and marked by the North Carolina Ferry Division.

-(c) It is unlawful to use pots in a commercial fishing operation unless each pot is marked by attaching a floating buoy which shall be of solid foam or other solid buoyant material and no less than five inches in diameter and no less than five inches in length.
+(c) It is unlawful to use pots in a commercial fishing operation, unless each pot is marked by attaching a floating buoy that shall be of solid foam or other solid buoyant material and no less than five inches in diameter and no less than five inches in length.
 Buoys may be of any color except yellow or hot pink or any combination of colors that include yellow or hot pink.
 The owner shall always be identified on the attached buoy by using engraved buoys or by engraved metal or plastic tags attached to the buoy.
-Such identification shall include one of the following:
+The identification shall include one of the following:

-(1) gear owner's current motorboat registration number; or
+(1) gear owner's current motorboat registration number;

 (2) gear owner's U.S. vessel documentation name; or